References

 Accountancy, Finance and Economics

-Reference: The Bank fo England
+Reference: The Bank of England

-Imagine that for a small company you are considering the future income and outgoings, and the variety of things that could affect it, and the probabilities of each affecting it.
+Imagine that for a small company you are considering the future income and outgoings, the variety of things that could affect it, and the probabilities of each.
 This is relatively easy: you might be able to assess the effect of weather, transport, general market conditions, prices of labour and material.
 You would then come up with a range of predicsiton based on combinations of worst/average/best cases.
 You could do the same for a larger company and hone in on the greatest influencers over the short or long term to produce a business model depicting this.
 While working with Ernst & Young a team of us did this for a major company looking at a 20 year time period.

 Now try doing the same thing for the UK economy, which is influenced by a very wide range of changes worldwide, some of which are relatively predictable, and others which are not.
 The Bank of England produces fan charts for this in green for GDP and red for inflation.
 Along with a wide range of other material and publciations you can find them on their web site, www.bankofengland.co.uk